rachelsaini28/rachelsaini28/README.md

 1. [**Animal Crossing: New Sortings**](https://github.com/rachelsaini28/Animal-Crossing-New-Sortings-Public) - Recursive Sorting and Searching Assignment
    Developed a course assignment to challenge students on Merge Sort, Quick Sort, and Recursive Binary Search.
 Students are required to complete and debug the algorithms and can visualize each output in an _Animal Crossing_-based GUI.
    - **Tech Stack:** Java, Swing, Visual Studio Code, GitHub, GitHub Desktop

 2. [**Farm Simulation**](https://github.com/rachelsaini28/Farm-Simulation-Public) - JUnit Testing Assignment
    Designed an assignment for students to learn and apply JUnit testing.
 Students are provided a _Stardew Valley_-inspired GUI to visualize the program's methods and are tasked to write 3 JUnit tests that ensure the simulation runs as expected.
-   - **Tech Stack:** Java, Swing, Visual Studio Code, GitHub, GitHub Desktop
+   - **Tech Stack:** Java, Swing, JUnit, Visual Studio Code, GitHub, GitHub Desktop

 &nbsp;
 ### 🛠️ Tech Stack: